 Choosing not to make palpable changes of lifestyle means there is a chance of around 20% of significant loss.
 The gain is better health and protection not only against the virus and its insidious effects but an overall safeguard against diabetes and other comorbidities.

-Choosing to believe you might experience Long Covid and making significant changes means great gain of lessened likelihood of ongoing sequelae of the disease; and the small loss, in the opinion of some anyway, of having to strictly limit refined carbs.
+Choosing to believe you might experience Long Covid and making significant changes means great gain of lessened likelihood of the ongoing sequelae of the disease; and the small loss, in the opinion of some anyway, of having to strictly limit refined carbs.

-Understanding how net carbs work is the first step, after vaccination, to protect ourselves against Long Covid.
+Understanding how net carbs work is the first step, after vaccination to protect ourselves against Long Covid.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: